guard/guard-nanoc/README.md

     $ bundle exec guard init nanoc

-Execute guard:
+Then run:

-    $ bundle exec guard
+    $ bundle exec nanoc live

+This will start a web server, like `nanoc view` would, and watch for changes to the site in the background, like `guard start` would.
 Whenever you change a file in the Nanoc site directory now, the site will be recompiled!

-### Viewing pages

-To see the site, run the following:

-    $ bundle exec nanoc view

-Now you can visit `http://localhost:3000` in browser.
-(In some cases, the port number might not be `3000`; check what `nanoc view` prints to find out the actual port number.)
+Visit `http://localhost:3000` in browser to see it.
+(In some cases, the port number might not be `3000`; check what `nanoc live` prints to find out the actual port number.)

-For best results, keep both `guard` and `nanoc view` running at the same time, either in separate windows/tabs, or with screen/tmux.

-After edditing and saving a file, `guard` will recompile the site, but it is necessary to reload the page in the browser in order to see the new content that is served by `nanoc view`.
+After editing and saving a file, `nanoc live` will recompile the site, but it is necessary to reload the page in the browser in order to see the new content that is served by `nanoc live`.